Share

 In 9238 AT, a preserved Hyraian exoskeleton was found in an especially arid cave, having been preserved by the salt deposits.
 Since there were paintings on the side of the cave, and no evidence of animal domestication thus far, there was no doubt that these were the remains of a Hyraian.
 It was decidedly not humanoid.
 Rather the creature was a land-adapted jellyfish-like creature, similar to an Earth cnidarian.
 The so-called 'legs' in the pictures were actually sharpened tendrils, used presumably to lance the other in the mating process.
 The 'arms' were unsharpened, and much shorter, and were eventually found to be reproductive organs.
 The 'head' proved to be a fin-like stalk, growing out of the central body containing the reproductive clusters and digestive organs.

-Apparently, the Hyraians didn't even have the ability to see; the paintings originally were laced with pheromones, and weren't even on the visible spectrum prior to oxidization.
+The fossil evidence shows that the Hyraians did not even have the ability to see; the paintings originally were laced with pheromones, and were not on the visible spectrum prior to oxidization.
 These paintings are theorized to have evolved from the female's tendency to spray pheromone-laced fluid to mark her territory.
 (Although their genders are barely recognizable by terragen standards, it was found that the gender that produces the eggs was also the gender that fought and attracted mates, contrary to many terragen species.)
 The fact that the sprays were in the shape of a Hyraian suggests that they had the ability to 'visualize' using their sense of smell, and may have had some grasp of abstract concepts.

 The circles' patterns on the mating flaps remain a mystery; the leading theory is that they were the first semblance of a written language.